OctoConsulting/workshop-watsonxai-foundations/self-guided-labs/level-1/lab-01-intro-to-prompt-engineering/prompt-engineering/prompt-engineering-basics.md

 This example shows the challenge: the bullet points are repetition that we want!
 So penalizing repetitiveness might break your results too.

 ### 2.5 Excellent 3rd party blog post on model parameters
-Read this [post on model parameters](https://txt.cohere.com/llm-parameters-best-outputs-language-ai) which provides excellent examples of how model parameters work plus good visuals to help you better understand the concepts.
+The descriptions above provide a good introduction to model parameters.
+However you should [read this 3rd party post on model parameters](https://txt.cohere.com/llm-parameters-best-outputs-language-ai) which provides excellent additional examples of how model parameters work plus good visuals to help you better understand the concepts.
+The better you understand model parameters, the less frustrated you will be and more empowered to tweak the models to perform as needed for your use case.

 # General advice